IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture03.md

 | <img src="../images/Lecture03-img-5.png" alt="image-20230728163359092" style="zoom: 50%;" /> | <img src="../images/Lecture03-img-6.png" alt="image-20230728163419528" style="zoom: 50%;" /> |

 - Depth View - Viewed from light source
-  - In this figure: the darker, the closer the object is to the light source
+  - In this figure: the darker the fragment is, the closer the corresponding point on that object is to the light source

 - Eye's View - Viewed from camera, projecting the depth map onto the eye's view.